Updated January, 2020

 Not everyone with acne has oily skin and not all oily-skinned people have acne.
 But oily skin usually contributes to being more prone to having a zit.

 Use an antibacterial toner or toners with salicylic acid.
-Avoid toners that contains alcohol because it tends to dry out the skin.
+Avoid toners that contain alcohol because it tends to dry out the skin.
 Clinique Mild Clarifying Lotion is a must-try product.

 Using Blue Light therapy also helps clear acne fast!
 The Blue light penetrates the skin and kills acne-causing bacteria.
 It is a good way to control acne without resorting to antibiotics.
 It is a great way to prevent hormonal acne too!
 Use it a week before that time of the month, for a minimum of 5 minutes a day until you have your period and you will notice lesser (if not zero) acne formation.